SoliDry/api-generator/README.md

 #### JWT (Json Web Token)

-To support a JWT check, You need to add to any users, employees, customers like table the ```jwt``` and ```password``` RAML properties:
+To support a JWT check, you need to add to any users, employees, customers like table the ```jwt``` and ```password``` RAML properties:
 ```RAML
   password: